 His latest release "Inner Talk/Over Thought" is a wonderfully haunting song full of complex melodies accompanied by skillful guitar playing.

-Tom is someone that understands the balance of each instrument he is working with.
-As a great songwriter, he knows that melody is king, but uses rhythm and dynamics to make that melody and the lyrics so much more powerful.
-Due to his awareness and experience, he is able to use his instrumentalist side to write songs that communicate his emotion, rather than show off his technical ability.
-As one of the most skillful guitar players in town, this sensibility and thoughtfulness towards the song itself, sets him apart from the rest!
-He is not a guitar player - he is not a songwriter - he is not a singer.
-Liminal is the perfect blend, and that is what makes the music so special and rare.
+Tom is someone that understands the balance of the instrument that he's working with.
+As a great songwriter, he knows that melody is king, but he uses rhythm and dynamics to make the lyrics even more powerful.
+Due to his awareness and experience, he's able to use his instrumentalist side to write songs that communicate his emotion, rather than show off only his technical ability.

 As you listen to "Inner Talk/Over Thought" you can hear the vocal and guitar dance around each other creating a beautifully intriguing piece.
-One is never in the way of the other, they dance hand in hand, while each adding it's own important, supportive voice.
+One is never in the way of the other, they dance hand in hand.
 It's a relationship, a partnership, and a conversation.

 "The initial riff from “Inner Talk/Over Thought” came out of a jam session I had with a good friend of mine, a fantastic pedal-steel player Joe Harvey-Whyte.
 We set up in this old room that looks down on the infamous Denmark Street in Central London, with the one goal being to start making noise as soon as possible and just meandering along with the music.
 And within about fifteen minutes of making sounds, I started to play a riff that ended up being the genesis of what became “Inner Talk/Over Thought”.